mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

   roslaunch mrs_serial arduino.launch
   rostopic echo /uav1/serial/received_message

-This can, as usual be automated in a session.yml file.
+This can, as usual be automated in a shell script file.

 BACA Protocol in Arduino code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^